School of Business

 - Joint Master of Business Administration/Master of Science in Project Management

-The School of Business Post-Master’s Graduate Certificate is designed to provide School of Business master’s degree alumni an opportunity to build upon their graduate study to keep pace with today’s business climate.
+The School of Business offers a post-master’s graduate certificate designed to assist master's degree alumni of the school in keeping apace of an ever-changing business climate.
 Participants may undertake a 12-credit program of study in an existing School of Business field or from a series of specially designed program offerings.
 Further information is available from the Office of the Dean.

-In addition, three graduate certificate programs of study are available in the following fields:
+In addition, the School of Business offers graduate certificate programs of study in the following fields:

 Explanation of Course Numbers